Premises security measures

 - prompt action is crucial

 - a staff communication strategy helps you to respond quickly

 - a list of key stakeholders' contact details is important

 - staff security is the first priority.

-The Queensland Police Service provides a Business security assessment form to help you identify areas for improvement.
+The Queensland Police Service provides more information about business security (PDF, 409KB) to help you identify areas for improvement.

 Reporting premises security incidents